eddiemf/vue-scrollactive/README.md

 // ...
 ```

-## Dynamic menu items
-vue-scrollactive uses a smart observer to continually watch new elements being added or existing ones being removed, and attaches/removes the scroll listener to them, so you don't need to bother your self about refreshing whenever a new item is added/removed, just do what you need and vue-scrollactive will take care of itself :)

 ## Configuration
 All options should be passed as a prop in the `<scrollactive>` component as you can see in the example below:
 ``` html